CarmackMo/LightweightGameEngine/README.md

 ## Introduction

-A lightweight game engine that is developed by C/C++ and targeted on the Windows operating system.
+A lightweight game engine that is developed by C/C++.
 The systems and components of this game engine include:

 - **Rendering pipeline**
 - **Physics System**